Benzophenone dosage

 What is benzophenone?

-Benzophenone (CAS 119-61-9) is an aromatic organic compound used in many industrial formulations for its properties as a UV filter, fixer, photostabilizer or chemical intermediate.
+Benzophenone (CAS 119-61-9) is an aromatic organic compound used in many industrial formulations for its properties as a UV filter, fixative, photostabilizer, or chemical intermediate.
 It is commonly found in:

-- Plastics and synthetic materials, to improve their resistance to UV rays
+- Plastics and synthetic materials, to improve their UV resistance

 - Various industrial formulations, such as adhesives, varnishes or coatings

-Its use is strictly regulated in several sectors due to its endocrine disrupting potential, its photoactive properties and its ability to migrate into finished products, particularly foodstuffs or cosmetics.
+Its use is strictly regulated in several sectors due to its potential to disrupt the endocrine system, its photoactive properties and its ability to migrate into finished products, particularly food or cosmetics.

 Benzophenone dosage is crucial for:

-- Control residual levels in finished products or materials
+- Monitor residual levels in finished products or materials

-- Control potential migration to food or skin
+- Controlling potential migration to food or skin

-- Meeting consumer and distributor expectations in terms of transparency and traceability
+- Meeting the expectations of consumers and distributors in terms of transparency and traceability

 In food packaging, benzophenone is subject to specific migration limits (SMLs).
-Its detection at trace levels is therefore essential to ensure the safety of the final product.
+Its detection at trace levels is therefore essential to guarantee the safety of the final product.

 What matrices can be analyzed?